asim/reminder/README.md

 - [Sahih Bukhari](https://github.com/asim/bukhari)
 - [Word by word](https://github.com/asim/quranwbw)

-Summarisation is provided by OpenAI but all sources of truth are authentic
+By default, all LLM operations (embeddings and text generation) run locally via Ollama.
+Optional cloud LLM providers (Fanar/OpenAI) can be configured.
+All sources of truth are authentic.